marcusalenius/marcusalenius.github.io/markdown/attention.md

 ### Acknowledgments

-I first saw the idea of seeing attention as words pulling words in a [video](https://www.youtube.com/watch?v=RFdb2rKAqFw) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
+I first saw the idea of seeing viewing attention as words pulling words in a [video](https://www.youtube.com/watch?v=RFdb2rKAqFw) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
 Some of the examples I used are taken from Serrano Academy's videos on the topic.